FrancescaAnd/MammoCAD/README.md

 This project is implemented on a *Linux-based operating system* (Ubuntu 22.04.5 LTS, 64-bit).
 A working Python environment is needed to run the code.

-Thus, It is recommended to create a Conda environment for this purpose.
+Thus, it is recommended to create a Conda environment for this purpose.

 ### Requirements
-As first step, please install the dependencies needed for running the system.
+As first step, please install the dependencies needed to run the system.
 ```shell
 pip install -r requirements.txt
 ```